LIMON100/DA/mAP/readme.md

 Albumentations uses this format internally to work with bounding boxes and augment them.

+## COCO

+## COCO Bounding box: (x-top left, y-top left, width, height)

+Coco is a format used by the Common Objects in Context COCO dataset.

+In coco, a bounding box is defined by four values in pixels [x_min, y_min, width, height].
+They are coordinates of the top-left corner along with the width and height of the bounding box.

 ## For YOLO

    1. Add classes list in a text file